RateMyPlacement and RateMyApprenticeship are now Higherin: Learn More

 Stand out from the crowd

-With 86 applicants per job, the competition is tough!
-An internship can be the extra boost your CV needs to get noticed.
-In fact, loads of interns return as graduates at the same company.
+With around 140 applicants per graduate job, the competition is tough once you leave university!
+An internship can be the extra boost your CV needs to get noticed, especially if it's with a relevant employer or industry.
+In fact, many interns return as graduates at the same company; it's a proven way in.

 Try before you buy